Achievable logoAchievable logo

 Net worth requirements

-Similar to broker-dealers, investment advisers are subject to financial requirements to be granted registration with the state.
-While broker-dealers must meet minimum net capital requirements, investment advisers are subject to net worth requirements.
-Don’t worry about the differences or specifics, but it’s important to know the associations (BDs subject to net capital, IAs subject to net worth).
+Similar to broker-dealers, investment advisers must meet certain financial requirements to register with a state.
+Broker-dealers must meet minimum net capital requirements, while investment advisers are subject to net worth requirements.
+You don’t need the detailed differences here - just remember the association:

 Advisers exercising discretion